Point Defiance Zoo & Aquarium: Exhibits

 1981 saw the opening of this exhibit area, which forms a semicircle at one end of the zoo.
-Muskoxen and reindeer are housed in a large meadow on the outside of the pathway's arc, while polar bears and Arctic fox live on the inside of the arc.
+Muskoxen are housed in a large meadow on the outside of the pathway's arc, while polar bears and Arctic fox live on the inside of the arc.
 The polar bears have an eleven-foot-deep pool with above- and underwater viewing.